-2.6.4 Configuration File
+2.6.4 Configuration Files

-The configuration file contains all settings of the ROQSTAR device, including credentials for web interface login and SNMPv3 users.
-The passwords are hashed.
+A configuration file contains all settings of the ROQSTAR device, including credentials for web interface login and SNMPv3 users.
+The passwords are hashed and not plain-text.

 The configuration files created on and downloaded from one ROQSTAR device can be applied to another ROQSTAR device of the same model.
 The configuration file contains the type information of the ROQSTAR device model they were created on.
 Furthermore, they contain the name the configuration was given.